 Eating after a run is important for several reasons-namely because eating helps replenish your lost glycogen stores and repair muscle damage.
 It has been shown that eating a 3:1 ratio of carbs to protein is effective for optimal recovery, in addition to eating within a window of 30 to 45 minutes after a run.
+For convenience, you can time your runs around breakfast, lunch, or dinnertime so you can recover with a meal, but if that doesn't work with your schedule, just plan to have a snack.

 One example of a suitable post-run snack is chocolate milk, which provides the optimal ratio of carbohydrates to protein.
 Because it's a liquid, it doesn't take long to digest, meaning it can aid in a speedy recovery.
-A larger post-run snack example may be a vanilla greek yogurt with berries, 1TBSP chia seeds or walnuts, and 1⁄4 cup granola.
-The amount you should eat after a run will depend on the length of your run.
-For convenience, you can time your runs around breakfast, lunch, or dinnertime so you can recover with a meal, but if that doesn't work with your schedule, you can plan to have a snack.
+A larger post-run snack example may be a vanilla greek yogurt with berries, 1 TBSP chia seeds or walnuts, and 1⁄4 cup granola.